 Here’s a short list of fitness activities.
 See something you like?
 Start doing it!
 Keep your mind sharp with exercise!

 |Fencing||Nordic Combined||Sled Sports||Zumba|

 Exercising is good for you no matter what your age, and it’s easy to start doing something.

 We’ve known for many years that physical activity reduces the risk of a many diseases, including type-2 diabetes, osteoporosis, Alzheimer’s and some cancers.
 Now we know that physical activity also helps slow or even reverse the brain’s natural decline that occurs as we age.

 Researchers believe that exercise increases the supply of blood, oxygen, nutrients and also a growth hormone that promotes the formation of new neurons and connections to the brain.

-Aerobic exercise is positively related to improved cognitive abilities, such as thinking, reading, learning and reasoning, while resistance training such as working out with weights significantly effects the memory and executive functions, such as the ability to plan and organize.
+Aerobic fitness exercises are positively related to aspects of healthing aging, including improved cognitive abilities, such as thinking, reading, learning and reasoning, while resistance training such as working out with weights significantly effects the memory and executive functions, such as the ability to plan and organize.

 Get Tips and Tricks to Live Longer, Healthier, and Keep Your Mind Sharp.
 Sign Up Today!

 In the USA, the National Institute of Health (NIH) and the American College of Sports Medicine (ASCM) recommend that adults get at least 150 minutes of moderate physical activity every week (9, 10).
 The ASCM also recommends resistance exercises for major muscle groups at least 2 days per week for older adults (11).

 In addition to adopting a healthy aging lifestyle that includes regular physical activity, it’s important to look after our brains by staying mentally active, eating a balanced diet consisting primarily of fresh, whole foods, mostly fruits and vegetables, drinking only in moderation and not smoking.